-Lacrimal passage obstruction (stenosis/occlusion) causing tearing is called lacrimal duct obstruction.
+Lacrimal passage obstruction (stenosis or occlusion) causing tearing as the main symptom is called lacrimal duct obstruction.
 Among these, obstruction at or beyond the entrance of the nasolacrimal duct is termed nasolacrimal duct obstruction (NLDO).

-Slit-lamp examination may show a high tear meniscus, and delayed clearance of fluorescein staining suggests lacrimal duct obstruction.
-Diagnosis is confirmed by lacrimal irrigation test.
+Slit-lamp examination may reveal a high tear meniscus, and delayed clearance of fluorescein staining suggests lacrimal duct obstruction.
+Diagnosis is confirmed by irrigation test.

-Drug-induced: Glaucoma eye drops such as timolol, dorzolamide, pilocarpine; IDU (antiviral drug); S-1 (TS-1®).
+Drug-induced: Glaucoma eye drops such as timolol, dorzolamide, and pilocarpine; IDU (antiviral drug); S-1 (TS-1®).

 Canalicular obstruction

-Definition: A condition in which the lacrimal canaliculi (upper and/or lower) are obstructed.
+Definition: A condition in which the canaliculi (upper and/or lower) are obstructed.

-Yabe-Suzuki classification: Grade 1 (common canalicular obstruction with communication), Grade 2 (no communication between upper and lower, insertion possible 7–8 mm or more), Grade 3 (more proximal obstruction than Grade 2).
+Yabe-Suzuki classification: Grade 1 (common canaliculus obstruction with communication), Grade 2 (no communication between upper and lower, insertion possible 7–8 mm or more), Grade 3 (obstruction more proximal than Grade 2).

-Features: Anticancer drug-related cases are often bilateral and involve both upper and lower canaliculi simultaneously.
+Features: Anticancer drug-related cases often involve bilateral and simultaneous upper and lower involvement.

-Definition: A condition in which the common canaliculus (junction of the upper and lower canaliculi) is obstructed.
+Definition: A condition in which the junction of the upper and lower canaliculi (common canaliculus) is obstructed.

 Treatment strategy: Recanalization by DEP or SEP is the basic approach but is technically challenging; if not possible, CDCR (conjunctivodacryocystorhinostomy) is considered.